eclipse-linuxtools/org.eclipse.linuxtools.eclipse-build/flatpak/README.md

     `flatpak install eclipse-nightly org.eclipse.Platform` or
     `flatpak install eclipse-nightly org.eclipse.Sdk`

-    This will prompt you to chose a branch or abort, to skip this you can specify a branch by adding `/x86_64/[branch]` to the command:
+    This will prompt you to chose a branch or abort, to skip this you can specify a branch by adding it to the command:

-    `flatpak install eclipse-nightly org.eclipse.Platform/x86_64/master`
+    `flatpak install eclipse-nightly org.eclipse.Platform master`

 For more information on Flatpak commands you can reference the official [documentation](https://docs.flatpak.org/en/latest/using-flatpak.html#basic-commands).